wufoo/docs/source/includes/_entries.md

 ### POST Parameters

-The parameters used to submit an entry should match the API ID values for each field.
-You can find these values through a [Form Fields](/#form-fields) request, or through your form's [API Information](http://help.wufoo.com/articles/en_US/SurveyMonkeyArticleType/Templating#api) page
+To submit an entry to a form, you'll need to match the API ID values for each field in the form.
+You can find these values through a [Form Fields](/#form-fields) request, or through your form's [API Information](http://help.wufoo.com/articles/en_US/SurveyMonkeyArticleType/Templating#api) page.

+The POST request should contain the data for the new entry submission in key/value pairs.
+The key will be the API ID in the format of `Field##`, where `##` is the API ID for the given field.
+The value will be your desired entry data, which will be recorded as if a user had submitted that value on the form manually.

+Here's an example of what the key/value pairs might look like:

+`{
+    "Field1":   "Wufoo",
+    "Field2":   "Test",
+    "Field105": "API-Test",
+    "Field106": "42"
+ }`

+### Response @todo

+### Restrictions @todo